Traveling Traditional Japan

 2nd weekend of MayKanda Matsuri at Kanda Myojin Shrine (神田明神 神田祭)MAPThe annual grand festival of the shrine.
 It's one of the largest traditional festivals in Tokyo, though fully conducted in odd-numbered years only.

 Mid-MaySanja Matsuri at Asakusa Shrine (浅草神社 三社祭)MAPThe annual grand festival of the shrine.
-It's one of the largest traditional ceremony in Tokyo.
+It's one of the largest traditional festival in Tokyo.

 Late MayReitaisai at Yushima Tenjin Shrine (湯島天神 例大祭)MAPThe annual grand festival of the shrine.
 Though relatively a large traditional festival in Tokyo, it's fully conducted in even-numbered years only.